 Due to the variance in requirements from state to state in regards to working with children, interested individuals should research their state's requirements and if such requirements are in place, cross check them with their intended program of study to see if it complies with state standards.

 Child care positions do not necessarily require any formal education beyond a high school diploma or GED for most states.
 When seeking employment an individual should review their state's requirements as some states require a license while others have no employment requirements at all.
 Regardless of state requirements, it is important to note that employers are increasingly looking for individuals with some sort of education, preferably in child care or early childhood education.

 - Kindergarten Classrooms

 - Church Based Child Supervision Programs

 As job growth increases demand and available positions, the desire for qualified individuals is expected to increase in this field, resulting in a demand for more education when considering hiring of an individual.
-The average salary of a child care specialist is approximately $28,790 per year.
+The average salary of a child care specialist is approximately $28,790 per year according to the BLS.
 Salary can expect to increase with experience and continued education.
 Individuals interested in a degree in child care may also be interested in elementary education, teacher assistant, and preschool teacher.